“What should I charge? Can I make a living doing what I love?” These photography pricing tips will answer your questions!

-If the person above sounds like you, or if “marketing” sounds like a foreign term, invest in a couple of business books!
+The most important move you can make is to learn to be a business person.
 If someone said to me, “I want to be a photographer when I grow up,” I would advise them to get their degree in business—not photography.

-Photography is an art form, but your photography business is a business.
-Take responsibility for learning how to brand, market, and grow your business, as well as your artistic skills.
-If you plan to retire one day, you’ll be glad you took the time to build a healthy, sustainable business!
+Photography is an art form, but your business is a business.
+Take responsibility for learning how to brand, market, price your photography, and grow your business.
+If you plan to retire one day, you’ll be glad you took the time to build a healthy, sustainable business.

-KRISTY: Over time, I honed my prices due to the simple reality of supply and demand.
-As demand went up, I increased my pricing.
+KRISTY: Over time, I honed my price list due to the simple reality of supply and demand.
+As demand went up, I move to a higher price.

 Eventually, I reached the point where I wasn’t adjusting my prices by much.
-But I made sure I was running a profitable business by providing services and products that exceeded my clients’ expectations.
+But I still made sure I was running a profitable business by always exceeding my clients’ expectations.

 This process didn’t happen overnight.
-It happened over time: learning and growing as a photographer, acquiring gear, establishing my business workflows, and – most importantly – investing in my own brand and marketing.
+It required a lot of time spent learning and growing as a photographer, acquiring gear, establishing my business workflows, and (most importantly) investing in my own brand and marketing.